apalache-mc/apalache/README.md

 Abstraction-based parameterized TLA+ checker [![Build Status](https://travis-ci.org/konnov/apalache.svg?branch=master)](https://travis-ci.org/konnov/apalache)

+The current version of the tool is neither parameterized, nor it is using abstractions.
+As a first step, we are working on a symbolic bounded model checker that runs under the same assumptions as TLC.

 Related reports and publications can be found at the [apalache page](http://forsyte.at/research/apalache/).

 ## Building and running

 To build the tool, you will need the following standard packages: Java 8 SDK, Scala, and Maven.
 You will also need [Z3 Prover](https://github.com/Z3Prover/z3) and [TLA tools](http://lamport.azurewebsites.net/tla/tools.html).
 Both can be automatically installed in your local Maven repository by running the script `./3rdparty/install-local.sh`.